indilib/indi-3rdparty/indi-sv305/doc/sv305-doc.md

 ## Installation

-The INDI SV305 driver supports the SVBONY SV305 and SV305 PRO cameras on Intel (x86, amd64) and ARM (armv6, armv7 and armv8) Linux.
+The INDI SV305 driver supports the SVBONY SV305, SV305 PRO and SV305M PRO cameras on Intel (x86, amd64) and ARM (armv6, armv7 and armv8) Linux.
 Mac OS X 64 bits is also supported.
 The SV105 and SV205 are UVC devices, please look at this page https://www.indilib.org/ccds/web-cameras.html
-The SV305M PRO support is in progress.

 In order to install the driver on Debian based distributions, use: